Thaspium chapmanii (J.M. Coult. & Rose) Small

 Stems - Erect, to 1.1 m, usually pubescent with a band of short, white hairs at the base of at least the uppermost leaf sheaths, sometimes also sparsely and minutely hairy toward the tip.

 Inflorescences - Terminal and axillary, compound umbels, short-to long-stalked.
-Involucre absent or rarely of 1-3 minute, triangular bracts.
-Rays 8-16, 1-4 cm long, nearly equal in length.
-Involucel of linear bractlets or rarely absent, the bractlets shorter than the flower stalks.
-Flowers 9-19 or more in each umbellet, all with short stalks (2-5 mm long).
+Involucre usually absent.
+Rays 9-16, 1-4 cm long, nearly equal in length, adaxially scabrellous.
+Involucel of linear bractlets, the bractlets shorter than the flower stalks.
+Flowers 9-19 or more in each umbellet, all with short stalks (1-5 mm long).

-Florets - Sepals absent or more commonly minute, triangular to obovate scales.
+Florets - Florets 9-19 (to numerous) in each umbellet, all with short stalks (1-4 mm long).
+Sepals absent or more commonly minute, triangular to obovate scales.
 Petals obovate, narrowed or tapered abruptly to a short, slender tip, cream-colored to pale yellow.
 Ovaries glabrous.

 Fruits - Schizocarps, 4-5 mm long at maturity, ovate, flattened dorsally, glabrous, the mericarps with 5 ribs, these with prominent, somewhat corky, light yellow to straw-colored wings, scabrellous between and sometimes on several wings, with prominent reddish brown oil tubes filling the spaces between the ribs.